HiltonRoscoe/VRIExamples/README.md

 There are numerous advantages to building services using OpenAPI:

-- Automatic generation of documentation [(example)](https://jdziurlaj.github.io/VRIExamples/index.html) and metadata webpages.
+- Automatic generation of documentation [(example)](https://hiltonroscoe.github.io/VRIExamples/index.html) and metadata webpages.
 - Automatic generation of [client and server stubs](https://github.com/OpenAPITools/openapi-generator).
 The server stubs can be used by the jurisdiction, while the client boilerplate could be used by a third party agency, such as a motor vehicle agency or third party registrar.
-- [Tooling support](https://swagger.io/tools/open-source/) for editing OpenAPI documents
+- [Tooling support](https://swagger.io/tools/open-source/) for editing OpenAPI documents.
 - Documentation and implementation are always in sync because they are derived from the same source.

 Most of all, OpenAPI makes the most of scarce IT resources by reducing the amount of effort required to create a Web API.